magmide/magmide/notes/indexing-modal-model.md

 On a von Neumann machine, SV = Loc (so locations *do* in fact fully describe storable values) and v is a vector of locations (one could think of a register-bank) indexed by a natural number j.
 That is, if v is a value, then v(j) is a Loc. (meaning a "value" is a terrible name for what they're talking about! value is a register bank, so v(j. but they're using value in the config sense of a (w, v), or a world and a *value*. this means they're saying the world is the state of memory and the value is the state of the registers, at least on a von Neumann machine) is choosing a particular register to grab a Loc from.
-Magma will make this clearer by just making all things byte arrays and lists of byte arrays)
+Magmide will make this clearer by just making all things byte arrays and lists of byte arrays)
 ```

 This part is where is gets hairier: